m-petersen/vinpetersen.github.io/_posts/2018-11-25-a-guided-tour-through-a-convolutional-neural-network-part-3.md

 math: true
 subtitle: The Backward Pass
 ---
+This post is part of a series about the inner workings of convolutional neural networks.
+In order to be best prepared for the following topics, especially by knowing the denotation, I recommend to start with [part 1](https://vinpetersen.github.io/2018-11-23-a-guided-tour-through-a-convolutional-neural-network-part-1/) or [part 2](https://vinpetersen.github.io/2018-11-25-a-guided-tour-through-a-convolutional-neural-network-part-2/)

 ### The Cross-entropy Loss Function

 The loss function quantifies the goodness of prediction by comparing predicted and true label.
 For a classification problem with a single true class, the cross-entropy loss function is a typical choice.